 Plants are grouped according to their geographical origin.
 There are a number of 'Feature Gardens' within the Blue Mountains Botanic Garden where visitors can see similarities and differences between the plants of each region and learn about evolution of flora on different continents.

 Three distinct terraces are inspired by traditional European garden design: The first is a seasonal display garden where colour and form are showcased in mass plantings; the lawn terrace, with its whispering walls — try them out; and a third terrace, inspired by Australian landscape gardener Edna Walling, features a hand-glazed pergola.
-Herbaceous perennial displays change every year with themes based on a painting by Brazilian artist Kitja.
+The display beds change every season.

 Rocky plant communities from different continents are represented and feature South African Protea species in winter and South American Bromeliads in summer, with a variety of plants from around the world providing interest in every season.